ericbisme/ib-tuning-showoff/content/async/asynchronous_monitoring.md

   * Separate alerts for NEW vs ERROR
   * Finer control of time before alert
 * Header and Detail logging
+  * Can affect performance under load
-  * SQL watching for logging to be enabled
+  * Monitor for logging to be enabled